 In these efforts, we routinely interface with other discipline organizations from across the laboratory and from outside institutions in collaborative research, ultimately supporting multiple energy, environmental, and national security missions at LLNL.

-We have an opening for a Postdoctoral Researcher to join a multidisciplinary team developing state-of-the-art multiscale atmospheric and Earth system simulation methods.
+We have an opening for a Postdoctoral Researcher to join a multidisciplinary team developing state-of-the-art multiscale atmospheric and Earth system simulation methods for a variety of energy, environmental, and national security applications.

 We have multiple openings for Computational and/or Experimental Physicist(s) or Engineer(s) to pursue advanced and independent applied research in areas of materials science and constitutive modeling.